BestTimesToVisit.com Logo

 Intercity Buses (Otobüs)

-Cost:Varies widely by distance, but expect around 100-300 TRY for journeys between major cities (e.g., Istanbul to Cappadocia).
+Cost:Varies widely, but expect around 100-300 TRY for journeys between major cities (e.g., Istanbul to Cappadocia).

 Tip:Book tickets in advance, especially for popular routes or during holidays, via websites like Obilet.com or Biletall.com.
-Many buses offer Wi-Fi and onboard refreshments.
-Avoid the very cheapest companies; mid-range options like Metro Turizm or Kamil Koç offer better service.
-Always confirm your departure terminal (otogar) as they can be outside city centers.
+Many buses offer Wi-Fi and onboard service (water, snacks).
+Avoid the very cheapest, smaller companies if comfort is a priority; look for reputable brands like Kamil Koç or Metro Turizm.
+Always check the departure terminal (otogar) as it might be outside the city center; factor in local transport to get there.

 Istanbulkart